 Determining the prevalence of these signs and symptoms of alcohol dependency is at the core of our DUI evaluation process.
 We want to work with you in determining how alcohol abuse has affected your life and the lives of others, and then help you get on the path toward sobriety and recovery.

 Depending on the outcome of the DUI evaluation, you may decide to get treatment for alcoholism and addiction.
 Our treatment center can provide you with the help you need to overcome your dependency and the negative consequences that it brings.
 If you are interested in getting this treatment, you can find out more about our intensive outpatient program for alcoholism treatment below.

-All of these components are necessary steps to a successful treatment program, and The Evergreen focuses on all of them to ensure effective DUI treatment for all of our clients.
+All of these components are necessary steps to a successful treatment program, and Northpoint the Evergreen focuses on all of them to ensure effective DUI treatment for all of our clients.
 Our IOP supports clients from detox all the way through when they have finished treatment and are ready to responsibly drive again.
-Besides the necessary steps outlined above, you can expect that The Evergreen will remain committed to offering you the following features throughout the duration of your program participation:
+Besides the necessary steps outlined above, you can expect that we will remain committed to offering you the following features throughout the duration of your program participation:

 The first step toward DUI treatment is a DUI evaluation.
-At our treatment facility, we approved by the department of social and health services to conduct a diagnostic evaluation as ordered by the court.
-If you have received a DUI and the court has ordered a DUI evaluation, The Evergreen can help you start the evaluation and treatment process.
+At our treatment facility, we are approved by the department of social and health services to conduct a diagnostic evaluation as ordered by the court.
+If you have received a DUI and the court has ordered a DUI evaluation, Northpoint the Evergreen can help you start the evaluation and treatment process.